 World War I left many of its founders in financial difficulties.
 Consequently, the shelter was closed until 1926.
 With financial aid from the Berlin state, the Jewish community leased a part of the shelter for Jews returning from Eastern Europe.
 Local firms moved into other rooms.

-In 1933, the Nazis closed the shelter and proceeded to make weapons on the premises.
+In 1931, the Nazis took over the shelter and proceeded to make weapons on the premises.
 At the very end of the World War 2, fire bombs destroyed most of the men’s dormitories.